Where to Find Decadent Vegan Food in Paris

 Le Potager de Charlotte

-Even with their generous servings, don’t forget to try their desserts which are wonderfully cooked perfections.
-They have a good wine list but you also have the choice to stick to juices and smoothies.
+Even with their generous servings, don’t forget to try their desserts, which are wonderfully cooked perfections.
+They have a good wine list, but you can also stick to juices and smoothies.
 If you’re going for Sunday brunch, reserve your table beforehand!

 Address: 21 Rue Rennequin, 17th Arr